texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Arrest records created by Texas law enforcement agencies may include the following information:

-• Identity of the arrested person: This includes the subject's first, last, and middle name (aliases if known), date of birth, age, and photograph.
+• Identity of the arrested person: This includes the subject's first, last, and middle name (aliases if known), date of birth, age, fingerprints, and photograph.

 • Physical Description: Sex, race, ethnicity, height, weight, eye color, scars or tattoos (if any).